 This is done in three stage:

-- Three day ground school – Air Law/Navigation and Operating procedures with an exam at the end of day three – Farnborough late May 2018
+- Three day ground school – Air Law/Navigation and Operating procedures with an exam at the end of day three – Passed at Farnborough in late May 2018

-After this your Ops manual should contain the following documents;
+After all this, the Ops manual should contain the following documents;

 - Ops manual certificate of recommendation to the CAA